santiagotognetti/santiago-quant-projects/README.md

 ### Lookback Sensitivity Analysis (In-Sample: 2010–2018)

 The strategy was evaluated across eight lookback horizons to identify the optimal momentum formation period before the out-of-sample test window.
+In-sample (2010–2018), the strategy achieved a Sharpe of 1.08 at a 189-day lookback with 30% annualised return net of costs.

 | Lookback (days) | Lookback (months) | Sharpe | Ann.
 Return | Max Drawdown | Ann.
 Turnover |
 |---|---|---|---|---|---|